Chan Peng Soon: 2014–2017

 In the final, they had to settle for silver medal after they were beaten by Tontowi Ahmad and Liliyana Natsir for the second time in the tournament.
 Despite the fact that Goh and Chan lost in the final, they had created history by being the first Malaysian mixed doubles pair to claim an Olympic medal.

 In March 2017, Chan and Goh became the first Malaysian mixed doubles pair to reach the All England Open final since 1955.
 They were close to winning but lost to China's Lu Kai and Huang Yaqiong in rubber sets, in which a few controversial fault calls were made by the umpire against them.
 In April 2017, they reached the semi-finals of Indian Open but were forced to concede a walkover to Zheng Siwei and Chen Qingchen after Goh fell ill.
 They later suffered a first round loss to Edi Subaktiar-Gloria Emanuelle Widjaja in the Malaysia Open.

 With Goh out of action due to injury, Chan was paired up with Peck Yen Wei at the Indonesian Open where they reached the semi-finals.
 In June 2017, he paired up with Cheah Yee See where they reached the quarter-finals of the Australian Open.
 In July 2017, the pair won their first career title together at the Russia Open.
-At the 2017 Southeast Asian Games, he won silver in the men's team and bronze in the individual mixed doubles events.
+At the 2017 SEA Games, he won silver in the men's team and bronze in the individual mixed doubles events.
 In September 2017, Chan and Cheah reached the semifinal of the Korea Open before losing to Wang Yilyu and Huang Dongping.